What’s good to know about Liposuction for reducing stubborn body fat in certain areas of your body.

 Lipo is one of the most frequently requested procedures by patients in Australia and other countries around the world.
 Whilst it is a surgery and all surgery is serious, it’s considered a minimally invasive procedure in that there are not large incisions made – rather, an small incision is made to insert a suction-assisted device (Cannulae) to reduce fat cells in the treated areas.

 Two other popular body contouring and body reshaping procedures are:

-- Fat reduction using EnCurve RF or Coolsculpting (non-surgical fat cell reduction technologies)
+- Fat reduction using heating or cooling-based non-surgical fat cell reduction technologies

-- Tummy Tuck Surgery (Abdominoplasty) or a Belt Lipectomy – as well as Post-Weight Loss Body Contouring Surgeries, best performed in a fully accredited Hospital for increased patient comfort and safety
+- Tummy Tuck Surgery (Abdominoplasty) or a Belt Lipectomy – as well as Post-Weight Loss Body Contouring Surgeries

 Coco Ruby Tumescent Liposuction can help to reshape virtually any area of the body by removing fat from stubborn areas that are not responsive to lifestyle.